 Allan Farmer, Head of Place

 I lead the development and delivery of the People in Place programme.
-I have over 15 years’ experience within the third sector, working to support supporting community-led change.
-Prior to joining Corra I held positions such as the Director of WHALE Arts and the cultural anchor organisation for Wester Hailes in Edinburgh.
-I am inspired by my amazing colleagues and by Corra’s ambition and commitment to innovation and systematic change.
+I have over 15 years’ experience within the third sector, working to support community-led change.
+Prior to joining Corra I held positions such as the Director of WHALE Arts the cultural anchor organisation for Wester Hailes in Edinburgh.
+I am inspired by my amazing colleagues and by Corra’s ambition and commitment to innovation and systemic change.

-Emily Watts, National Programme Manager
+Emily Wallace, National Programme Manager

 I manage the Appetite for Change programme.
 Before I joined Corra I managed independent advocacy services for people affected by the Mental Health Act in Glasgow and Lanarkshire.
 I’ve worked with a wide range of community groups and organisations.
 Most recently I was Country Manager in Scotland for Eden Project Communities.
 I’m inspired by systems change and collective impact.
 I believe working at Corra Foundation gives me real opportunities to put these ideas to work.

-Gordon McLean, National Co-ordinator (Getting Alongside Communities)
+Gordon McLean, National Programme Manager (Getting Alongside Communities)

 I support Getting Alongside Communities, ensuring it is on track and adequately resourced.
 My background is in Community Learning and Development, providing a range of informal learning opportunities and supporting individuals.
 I have been responsible for the operation of community centres, libraries and led community planning.
 I’m passionate about effective partnerships placing individuals and communities at the centre of services and resources.
 Corra is a company which shares my values and commitment to positive change.